stanwmusic/wp-tevko-responsive-images/readme.md

 - A bugfix correcting a divide by zero error.
 Some users may have seen this after upgrading to 2.0.1

 **2.0.1**
-- Only outputs the default wordpress sizes, giving theme developers the option to extend as needed
+- Only outputs the default WordPress sizes, giving theme developers the option to extend as needed
 - Added support for featured images

 **2.0.0**